 How Much Do Garage Door Spring Replacements Cost

 The safest and most efficient way to replace your springs is by hiring an expert.
-On average, the cost for garage door spring replacement starts at $200.
+On average, the cost for garage door spring replacement starts at $400 including parts and labor.
 Also, remember that most garage doors have two springs.
 Usually, you’ll have to replace them both at the same time.

 Garage Door Spring Repair Near You